yi-ye-zhi-qiu/liamometer/README.md

 - ~8 hours of time start to finish
 - Strong willingness to get IP-banned from RottenTomatoes (just for a few days)

+The web-scraping:

+For a tutorial on web-scraping using Scrapy you can see my blogpost [here](https://yeqiuu.medium.com/tutorial-scraping-boxofficemojo-with-scrapy-299e7b35254e).

 The WebApp:

 - The FlaskApp is running on Ubuntu on an AWS AmazonLightsail server.